matheusleandroo/event-platform/README.md

 This project is licensed under the MIT License - see the <a href="https://github.com/matheusleandroo/reactjs-crud/blob/master/LICENSE">LICENSE.md</a> file for details.

-Based on <a href="https://rocketseat.com.br/starter">Starter Rocketseat</a> :rocket:
+Based on <a href="https://lp.rocketseat.com.br/inscricao/ignite-lab">Ignite Lab Rocketseat</a> :rocket: